ParitoshBarman/CP-current-problem/README.md

 - **Database**: Choose PostgreSQL or MySQL for reliable data storage and management.
 - **Custom Server**: Set up and manage your own server to ensure data security and compliance with healthcare regulations.

+## Future Enhancements

+The potential for future features and enhancements is virtually limitless.
+Some examples include:

+- **Cancer Detection Tools**
+- **Cardiovascular Disease Detector**
+- **Sugar Level Detection**
+- **BMI Calculation**
+- **Blood Group Detection**
+- **Psychological Problem Detection**
+- **And many more innovative tools**

+These creative tools and features will further enhance the functionality of our system, providing comprehensive health analysis and diagnostics for our patients.

 This approach provides the flexibility, performance, and security needed to support the critical operations of a hospital, ensuring a better experience for both staff and patients.